CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-The engine is still responsible for a variety of tasks, like interacting with [image registries](https://github.com/moby/moby/tree/master/distribution) and setting up directories on the file system for use by containers.
-TODO: FIND THIS!!!
+The engine is still responsible for a variety of tasks, like interacting with [image registries](https://github.com/moby/moby/tree/master/distribution) and setting up directories on the [file system](https://github.com/moby/moby/blob/a3eda72f71962cbe413795fcf496d63aa8f15a7a/daemon/daemon.go#L1204) for use by containers.

 It is no longer responsible for managing the life cycle of running containers.
 As the project grew, the decision was made to split off container supervision into a separate project called _containerd_.

-Although [docker/engine](https://github.com/docker/engine) is forked from moby/moby, allowing possible code divergence, they share the same commit tree to date.
+Although [docker/engine](https://github.com/docker/engine) is forked from moby/moby, allowing for possible code divergence, they share the same commit tree to date.

 ### docker run